human-nature-lab/HNL-partnering-website/data/projects/How We Might Identify Nice People Using Our Sense Of Smell.md

----json
-{
+---
+priority: 7
-  "title": "How We Might Identify Nice People Using Our Sense of Smell", "image": {
+title: How We Might Identify Nice People Using Our Sense of Smell
-    "description": "A vial of liquid is being held underneath a microscope", "src": "../../assets/images/CAN WE IDENTIFY NICE PEOPLE WITH OUR SENSE OF SMELL/science-in-hd-9kSTF9PvETM-unsplash.jpg", "position": "50% 75%",
-    "attribution": "Photo by Science in HD on Unsplash" },
-  "priority": 7,
-  "goals": [{
-    "id": "A",
-    "cost": "$300,000",
+goals:
+- id: A
+  cost: "$300,000"
-    "description": "Support at this level would cover costs related to piloting procedures and initial implementation of the work based in New Haven.
-It covers costs for equipment, participant payments, laboratory materials and supplies, and GCMS analysis over a 2-year period."
+  description: Support at this level would cover costs related to piloting procedures
+    and initial implementation of the work based in New Haven.
+It covers costs for equipment, participant payments, laboratory materials and supplies, and GCMS analysis over a 2-year period.
-  }, {
-    "id": "B",
-    "cost": "$850,000",
+- id: B
+  cost: "$850,000"
-    "description": "Support at this level would cover costs related to initial piloting work in New Haven as well as implementation of the successful study protocols in our cohort of villages in Copan, Honduras, covering all operational costs to conduct field work and data analysis over a 3-year period."
+  description: Support at this level would cover costs related to initial piloting
+    work in New Haven as well as implementation of the successful study protocols in our cohort of villages in Copan, Honduras, covering all operational costs to conduct field work and data analysis over a 3-year period.
-  }],
+image:
+  description: A vial of liquid is being held underneath a microscope
+  src: "../../assets/images/CAN WE IDENTIFY NICE PEOPLE WITH OUR SENSE OF SMELL/science-in-hd-9kSTF9PvETM-unsplash.jpg"
+  position: 50% 75%
+  attribution: Photo by Science in HD on Unsplash
-  "excerpt": "Can humans detect chemical signals that clue us in to who can be trusted?
+excerpt: Can humans detect chemical signals that clue us in to who can be trusted?
   We all have had the experience of instantly judging people to be trustworthy or untrustworthy, and there is some evidence we do this by looking at people’s faces.
-But humans might also respond to other cues, such as the constituents of sweat, using our sense of smell."
+  But humans might also respond to other cues, such as the constituents of sweat, using our sense of smell.
-}
 ---

 A great deal of scientific evidence makes it clear that natural selection has shaped our abilities to choose good mates in order to maximize our fitness (in the Darwinian sense).
 We believe that natural selection has also shaped our capacity to choose good friends.
 This is explored in [Blueprint: The Evolutionary Origins of a Good Society](http://humannaturelab.net/blueprint-the-book), which was published in 2019.